The Royal Hotel (South Africa)

-The Royal Hotel in Riebeek Kasteel is the oldest licensed hotel of the Western Cape and was built in 1862.
-This now fully restored heritage building is one of the few hotels left of that particular colonial era of South Africa.
+The Royal Hotel is a hotel located in Riebeek Kasteel, in the Western Cape province of South Africa.
+Built in 1862, it is the oldest licensed hotel in the province.

+This now fully-restored heritage building is one of the few hotels left of that particular colonial era of South Africa.
 Famous visitors in history were Jan Smuts and Daniel Malan, both from the Riebeek Valley and both prime ministers of South Africa during troubled times.

-In 2006 southafrica.org placed The Royal as only hotel on the list of "the 50 most fabulous places to visit in SA".
-According to them it has the longest stoep (veranda) south of the Limpopo.
+In 2006, southafrica.org placed The Royal as only hotel on the list of "The 50 Most Fabulous Places to Visit in SA".
+According to the site, the hotel has the longest veranda south of the Limpopo.